micahsuomi/Crypto-Lite/README.md

 ![Exchanges](./public/readme-imgs/exchanges.png)

 ## Wallets

+Here are displayed around 250 wallets with data collected from the wallet’s API.
+Users can view data per wallet such as ease of use, platforms for which the wallet is available, coins, security and anonymity.

 ![Wallets](./public/readme-imgs/wallets.png)
 ![Wallets](./public/readme-imgs/view-wallet.JPG)

 ## News

+News for cryptocurrencies are another feature brought by the CryptoCompare APIs.
+This page displays 50 news items divided in 5 pages and updated in real time from the API.
+Each news article, when clicked, redirects to its original publisher, as a way to generate more clicks for that particular crypto website.

 ![News](./public/readme-imgs/news.png)

 ## Watchlist

+In this watchlist cart are displayed all the cryptocurrencies added to the watchlist, which the user can remove.
+If there are no currencies on the watchlist, this page is not clickable.
 ![Watchlist](./public/readme-imgs/watchlist.png)

 ## Currency Converter

+With the currency converter, users can convert a selected amount of USDT into crypto and vice versa.
+After converting into currency, the conversion can be saved on a table displayed on the right, that the user can always access or from which the saved conversion can be later deleted.

 ![Currency Converter](./public/readme-imgs/currency-converter.png)

 ## Theme Switch

+The whole application uses a theme switch functionality created with Context API.
+The app theme can be switched from light mode to dark mode.

 ![Theme Switch](./public/readme-imgs/dark-mode.png)

 ## Deployment